 Facebook, Instagram and Twitter all allow you to block trolls and if you wish to take it a step further, you can report posts/tweets to the platform.

 Is social media a free selling tool?

 No. Social media even in its infancy was never free, because you must spend time monitoring and responding to comments.
-As previously mentioned, social media has become more and more ??? about investing in your quality posts with clear CTA’s ???.
+As previously mentioned, social media companies are increasingly encouraging you to invest in your posts with clear CTA (calls-to-action).
 If you simply try to reach people organically, you may not get the same reach from your posts as you would have had a year ago.